OhMyKode/omk-python-project-template/README.md

 **Principle:**
 > Makefile provides stable, memorable commands, so anyone should be able to run and explore the project with one command.

-**P.S:** You can install `make` on Windows using Scoop or just copy paste the commands from file and execute them in the terminal.
+**P.S.** You can install `make` on Windows using Scoop or just copy paste the commands from file and execute them in the terminal.

 ---